English Adolescence Education (Grades 7-12)

 You must complete several core courses – LTRC 519, SPED 500, SEC 593A, SEC 594A – plus 100 clock-hours of fieldwork successfully before you may be admitted to the fall student teaching semester.
 Student teaching is by admission only; your academic work must be satisfactory, and you must demonstrate positive dispositions for teaching in both your academic courses and in your fieldwork relationships before you are admitted to student teaching.

 Fieldwork places you in a variety of school settings so that you can learn about schools and students, and gain experience working alongside all kinds of education professionals.
-Dr. Rhonda Branca, director of the Placement Office in GSE, arranges your fieldwork experiences.
+Rhonda Branca, director of the GSE Placement Office, arranges your fieldwork experiences.
 You may not make your own fieldwork arrangements, owing to the political complexities of working with local school administrations.
-Please read about the Fieldwork Requirements here.
+Read about Fieldwork Requirements.

 Because the Master of Arts in Teaching course of study is a unique graduate program that results in a professional credential, we expect our students to conduct themselves professionally at all times in both university and school classrooms.